Hofer-Julian/julianhofer.eu/content/blog/01-silverblue-nix.md

 +++

 {% warning(note="") %}
 Since Fedora 42, the Determinate Nix installer [doesn't work anymore](https://github.com/DeterminateSystems/nix-installer/issues/1445) out of the box.
 {% end %}

-{% tip(note="") %}
-This post has been updated now that my contributions to the Determinate Nix installer have been [released](https://github.com/DeterminateSystems/nix-installer/releases/tag/v0.11.0).
-{% end %}

 There is a lot to like about [Fedora Silverblue](https://docs.fedoraproject.org/en-US/fedora-silverblue/).